 The jest is, of course, a mocking of what the master (both George the III and the Regent) knows and can say (the one mad, the other merely playing at royalty).
 Even the child, Lacan says, knows that the master or father “is he who knows nothing about truth” (Seminar XVII 130).
 And this is because desire, expressed as jouissance, “separates the master signifier . . . from knowledge qua truth.”
-With knowledge separated from truth, it is hard to know what the truth is, and harder to know what desire will lead to.
+With knowledge separated from truth, it is hard to know what the truth is and harder to know what desire will lead to.
 Things were complicated by the Regent’s serious version of Brummell’s mockery; his dandified dress, and imitation of Brummell’s performative behavior.
-Where Brummell only pretended to be challenging the Regent’s socio-hegemonic power, the Regent certainly desired his own father’s death: George III was not only old and made, his heir was growing older while playacting childishly, the throne continuing to elude him.
-The death of the father, or rather the desire for it, brings jouissance, the very jouissance that is prohibited as desire for the (m)Other.
+Where Brummell only pretended to be challenging the Regent’s sociohegemonic power, the Regent certainly desired his own father’s death: George III was old and mad, and his heir was growing older while playacting childishly, the throne continuing to elude him.
+The death of the father, or rather the desire for it, brings jouissance—the very jouissance that is prohibited as desire for the (m)Other.
 In the Regent’s case, the prohibited mother—Mrs. Fitzherbert—is already his, albeit clandestinely.
-The jouissance he desires upon the father’s death might more properly be Mother England herself (“To be sure, it’s through murdering the father that Oedipus finds free access to Jocasta, and that this is granted to him, to popular acclaim,” Seminar XVII 117).
-The Regent looks forward to his ascension to popular acclaim; importantly he will insist that his wife Caroline be prohibited from the ceremony.
-The prohibition, then, was not against desiring the m(Other), but of the woman herself as impossible.
+The jouissance he desires upon the father’s death might more properly be Mother England herself (as Lacan notes, “To be sure, it’s through murdering the father that Oedipus finds free access to Jocasta, and that this is granted to him, to popular acclaim” [Seminar XVII 117]).
+The Regent looks forward to his ascension to popular acclaim; importantly, he will insist that his wife Caroline be prohibited from the ceremony.
+The prohibition, then, was not against desiring the m(Other) but the woman herself as impossible.